doombubbles/ultimate-crosspathing/LATEST.md

-## See the [BTD Mod Helper Install Guide](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Install-Guide) if this is your first time downloading, and the [Help]
+## See the [BTD Mod Helper Install Guide](https://github.com/gurrenm3/BTD-Mod-Helper/wiki/Install-Guide) if this is your first time downloading, and the [Common Issues](https://github.com/doombubbles/ultimate-crosspathing/blob/1.4.5/HELP.md#common-issues) page for help
 <!--Mod Browser Message Start-->
-- Updated tower stats for BTD6 v39
+- Fixed for BTD6 v40.0
-- Fixed not all boat crosspaths with Crow's Nest having full camo detection
-- It's now easier for other mods to override Ultimate Crosspathing behavior